stevenMouret/web-accessibility-guidelines/_doc/accessibility/information-structure/semantic-structure-and-aria-landmarks.md

 * the main content;
 * the footer (legal information, etc.) ;
 * the search engine;
-* the main navigation and any secondary navigation.
+* the main navigation and any secondary navigations.

 Each of these zones has a specific ARIA property that will allow them to be identified with certainty.
 These properties are implemented with the `role` attribute: